5G-Cash/5G/contrib/masternode-setup-scripts/README.md

 Run first the ``Sourceupdate.sh`` shell file.
 On your SSH Terminal type this line below
 ```
 cd
-cd Fiveg/contrib/masternode-setup-scripts/shell-scripts
+cd 5G/contrib/masternode-setup-scripts/shell-scripts
 ./Sourceupdate.sh
 ```

 When finish updating the source using ``Sourceupdate.sh`` then you can run the ``Update.sh`` shell file.
 On your SSH Terminal type this line below
 ```
 cd
-cd Fiveg/contrib/masternode-setup-scripts/shell-scripts
+cd 5G/contrib/masternode-setup-scripts/shell-scripts
 ./Update.sh
 ```
 Note: It will automatically updates your daemon

-if you have question regarding to the scripts feel free to head over to ``FivegX Discord Channel`` (https://discord.gg/eCBUKf)
+if you have question regarding to the scripts feel free to head over to Discord (https://discord.com/invite/uXHvyBT)

 # GREAT JOB!
 YOU CONFIGURED YOUR FIVEGNODE.